Machine learning techniques in joint default assessment: Results

-Table \ref{moments} provides the first two empirical moments of $Q_h$ for each method $h$ and the resulting default correlations, for LR and for each ML model.
+Table \ref{moments} provides the first two empirical moments of $Q_{h}$ and the resulting default correlations, for LR and for each ML model.

-The LR method seems to overestimate the marginal default probability and underestimate the second order moment, if compared with the ML methods.
-ML techniques are capable to capture higher correlations among default.
-This happens because by definition ML approaches incorporate linear and non-linear dependencies among covariates, and covariate dependencies are obviously relevant in default correlations.
-This is the main factor affecting the VaR of the number of defaults.
+The LR method seems to overestimate the first and underestimate the second order moment, if compared with the ML methods.
+As a consequence of the relationship among $p$, $\pi _{2}$ and $\rho $, ML techniques are capable to capture higher correlations $\rho $ among default.
+This preliminary result has to be further investigated to see whether is $p$ or $\rho $ that mainly affects the tail of the loss.

-The following step in building a multivariate default distribution, or, more specifically, a distribution for the number of defaults in the credit card portfolio, starting from the estimates of the mixing variable, consists, according to the research agenda presented in Section \ref{RD}, in calibrating the parameters of the beta mixing variables.
-Using the method of moments, we get the parameters in Table \ref{ModMom}: